ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

-\paragraph{More than One-Shot} $\sysname$ is designed to accept a single image as input, but it can also work on a group of images, similar to TI~\cite{gal2022TI} or DreamBooth~\cite{ruiz2022dreambooth}.
+\paragraph{Few-shot image generation} $\sysname$ is designed to accept a single image as input, but it can also work on a set of images, similar to DreamBooth~\cite{ruiz2022dreambooth}.
 As shown in Fig.~\ref{fig:group_inversion}, \sysname can produce results with improved fidelity and diversity compared to prior approaches when applied to four sculpture images.
 In addition, $\sysname$ can also be applied to model fine-tuning methods.